Focus on What Matters: Fisher-Guided Adaptive Multimodal Fusion for Vulnerability Detection: Introduction

 \section{Introduction}

-Software vulnerabilities are a primary source of risk to the security of modern software supply chains.
-In recent years, high-severity vulnerabilities such as Log4Shell (CVE-2021-44228) and Heartbleed (CVE-2014-0160) \cite{nvd2021cve44228,csrb2022log4j,nvd2014cve0160,durumeric2014heartbleed} have demonstrated that a security defect in a single component can rapidly propagate through dependency chains to millions of downstream systems \cite{ruan2025propagationbasedvulnerabilityimpactassessment}, leading to substantial economic losses and severe security threats.
-Although manual code auditing remains highly accurate, it is increasingly unsustainable given the growing scale and rapid evolution of codebases; empirical studies indicate that a security expert can review only about 150 lines of code per hour on average \cite{mcgraw2006software}.
-Consequently, automated vulnerability detection has become a critical component of DevSecOps pipelines, aiming to identify potential security defects early, before code is merged or released, thereby reducing remediation costs and preventing vulnerabilities from reaching production environments.
+Software vulnerabilities constitute the core risk source threatening the security of modern software supply chains.
+The outbreaks of high-severity vulnerabilities such as Log4Shell (CVE-2021-44228) and Heartbleed (CVE-2014-0160)\cite{nvd2021cve44228,csrb2022log4j,nvd2014cve0160,durumeric2014heartbleed} demonstrate that security flaws in a single component can rapidly propagate to millions of downstream systems through dependency relationships\cite{ruan2025propagationbasedvulnerabilityimpactassessment}, resulting in inestimable security threats and economic losses.
+In real-world software repositories, the proportion of vulnerable functions is typically less than 5\%; once a detection system produces false negatives, the associated vulnerable functions may continue to propagate along the build, test, and release pipelines, forming security vulnerabilities that are difficult to trace.
+Although traditional manual code audits achieve high accuracy, they can no longer keep pace with the ever-growing code scale and iteration speed; statistics show that security experts can review only approximately 150 lines of code per hour on average\cite{mcgraw2006software}.
+Automated vulnerability detection is therefore a key component of DevSecOps for identifying defects before code submission or release.